lee-zhg/devops101/Lab1/README.md

 1. Rename the Toolchain to `toolchain-kube-guestbook-<timestamp>`.
 Keep the existing timestamp of the original toolchain name.

-2. Change the `Region` to `Dallas` or your preferred region.
+1. Change the `Region` to `Washington DC` or your preferred region.

     > Note: if you have an existing `Continuous Delivery` service, make sure that the region matches with the region of your `Continuous Delivery` service,

-3. Change the `resource group` to `Default` or your preferred resource group.
+1. Change the `resource group` to `Feb2020Workshop` or your preferred resource group.

-4. Select `GitHub` as the source provider.
+1. Select `GitHub` as the source provider.
 This will reload the page with a Github configuration selection.

+1. Click `Authorize` to login to `GitHub`.

-5. Enter `GitHub (https://github.com)` in the `Github Server` field.
+1. Enter `GitHub (https://github.com)` in the `Github Server` field.

-6. Select `Existing` as the Repository Type.
+1. Select `Existing` as the Repository Type.

-7. Enter `https://github.com/IBM/guestbook` as the `Repository URL`.
+1. Enter `https://github.com/IBM/guestbook` as the `Repository URL`.

     > Note: If you forked the repo while preparing the lab environment, you can also use the URL of your forked repo in your personal Github account, i.e. `https://github.com/<username>/guestbook`.

     > Note: If you use the forked repo, you will have admin access and this lets you have the `Issues` support.
 If you use the public IBM repo, you don't have `Issues` support in your toolchain.

     > Note: If you choose your personal Github account, you should be able to select the drop down and scroll to find your fork of the `guestbook` repo.

-8. If you choose to use the public IBM repo `https://github.com/IBM/guestbook`,
+1. If you choose to use the public IBM repo `https://github.com/IBM/guestbook`,
     * Uncheck `Enable GitHub Issues`.
     * Uncheck `Track deployment of code changes`.

     ![DevOps Configure Toolchain](../images/config-toolchain.png)

-9. Click `Create` button.
+1. Click `Create` button.
 You will be taken to the next step: the Delivery Pipeline,

 ## Configure the Delivery Pipeline